J. NLTA Special Interest Councils

 - Where feasible, and upon the approval of funds by the NLTA President, the Provincial Executive member will visit the assigned special interest council at least once a year.

 - To serve special interest council officers further by being a phone/e-mail contact for instant information, clearing up difficulties, giving general advice, or interpreting Association policy.
-The special interest contact person should contact each of his/her assigned special interest council presidents at least once per month.
+The NLTA Provincial Executive contact person should contact each of their assigned special interest council presidents at least once per month.
+[Jan/27/23]

 - To provide direct representation, re the interests and wishes of the special interest council when requested by them, at Executive meetings.